NikoletaKocurovaAI/data-structures-and-algorithms/53_maximum_subarray/README.md

 This approach splits the array into halves, solves each half recursively, and combines the results to find the global maximum.

+The given solution is not dynamic programming.
+Algorithm is not greedy.

 **Dynamic programming**

 Breaking the problem into smaller subproblems and solving each subproblem only once while reusing its result.

-Memoization is a dynamic programming technique where the results of already-solved subproblems are stored in a table (often a dictionary or array) so that they can be reused later, avoiding redundant computations.
+**Memoization** is a dynamic programming technique where the results of already-solved subproblems are stored in a table (often a dictionary or array) so that they can be reused later, avoiding redundant computations.